maheshj01/Paint-Redesigned/README.md

 - Undo-Redo paint Strokes
 - Support Keyboard shortcuts
 - Saves Last 5 Recent colors
-- Download Canvas to Image
+- Download Canvas output to Image
 - Precisely Zoom to any corner of the canvas
+- Drag and Drop image on to the canvas to draw on image
 - Runs exactly the same on Windows, Linux, MacOS (Thanks to Flutter)

 A sneak peek of the app